Harvard University COVID-19 updates

 HIGHEST HONORS | ✓ |

-English Honors are determined by the Neuroscience Standing Committee and are influenced by several parameters: concentration GPA, rigor of completed courses, individual factors (e.g., academic improvement over four years), as well as the quality and commitment of a student’s research work.
+English Honors are determined by the Neuroscience Standing Committee and are determined by concentration GPA and completion of a thesis.

 The concentration GPA is calculated from courses that fulfill concentration requirements.
 In cases where students have taken supernumerary courses to fulfill a particular requirement, we will take your highest grade(s).
-Cutoffs change from year to year, but we will aim to award 15% of the graduating class Highest Honors, 20% High Honors, and 25% Honors.
+Cutoffs change from year to year, but we will aim to award 15% of the graduating class Highest Honors, 25% High Honors, and 25% Honors.
 At all levels, the GPA cutoffs are reduced if a student completes a thesis.
-The amount lowered is dependent on the final thesis grade.